Skip to content

 What is a Managed Apple ID?

 Managed Apple IDs are available through Apple Business Manager and Apple School Manager.
-This type of Apple ID allows you to enroll and manage devices with an MDM solution via the User Enrollment option.
+This type of Apple ID allows you to enroll and manage devices with a mobile device management (MDM) solution via the User Enrollment option.
 The benefits include the following:

 • Simplified onboarding and troubleshooting